 She moved to NYC to become a graduate student at New York University’s Science, Health and Environmental Reporting Program, and during that time, she wrote on topics from urban wind turbines to animal consciousness to Georgia’s boom in electric vehicles.
 She also created a few multimedia projects about fish and – what else – bees.

 In grad school, she was also the social media editor and then the environment editor of Scienceline, a tech researcher/reporter for Gizmodo and an editorial intern at OnEarth and Climate Central.
 She was, as the kids say, “insanely busy.”

-Her areas of focus today are the environment, technology and social justice issues, and she is currently a news writer and social media editor at Techlicious.
+Her areas of focus today are the environment, technology and social justice issues, and she is currently an editor and producer at Rockets Are Cool.
 But if you want someone to do great journalism for you (science-related or not) as a staffer or a freelancer, please contact her.
 And don’t forget to follow her on Twitter, Facebook, Instagram, Vine, Vimeo and LinkedIn.
 Wow that’s a lot of social media accounts.